ONEcampaign/oda_data_package/README.md

 ## Basic usage

-Most users can get the data they need by using the `OECDData` class.
+Most users can get the data they need by using the `OECDClient` class.

 An object of this class can handle:
 - getting data for specific indicators (one or more)